Explore 3-D Volumetric Data with Volume Viewer App

 In this part of the example, you decide how you want to view your data.
 Volume Viewer offers several options.

 View the volume in the Volume Viewer app.
-By default, Volume Viewer displays the data as a volume but you can also view it as slice planes.
+Volume Viewer displays the data as a volume and as slice planes.
 The MRI data displayed as a volume is recognizable as a human head.
 To explore the volume, zoom in and out on the image using the mouse wheel or a right-click.
 You can also rotate the volume by positioning the cursor in the image window, pressing and holding the mouse, and moving the cursor.
 You are always zooming or rotating around the center of the volume.
 The position of the axes in the Orientation Axes window reflects the spatial orientation of the image as you rotate it.

-To change the background color used in the display window, click Background Color and select a color.
+To change the background color used in the display window, open the 3D-Display tab, click Background Color, and select a color.

 Continue using Volume Viewer capabilities until you achieve the best view of your data.